 and processing EAPOL-Key frames.
 The AKM of “Deprecated” indicates an AKM of 00-0F-AC:1 or 00-

-0F-AC:2 when either TKIP or “Use group cipher suite” is the negotiated pairwise cipher.
+0F-AC:2 when “Use group cipher suite” is the negotiated pairwise cipher.
 For all other

 AKMs the negotiated pairwise cipher suite does not influence the algorithms used to process EAPOL-Key